Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development: Methods

-Embryos were fixed after 18 hours of culture with 4\% paraformaldehyde (FUJIFILM Wako, 166-23251) in PBS for 30 minutes and subsequently permeabilised with 0.5\% Triton X-100 (Nacalai, 12967-32) in PBS for 30 minutes.
+Embryos were fixed after {\change 3D-geec} culture with 4\% paraformaldehyde (FUJIFILM Wako, 166-23251) in PBS for 30 minutes and subsequently permeabilised with 0.5\% Triton X-100 (Nacalai, 12967-32) in PBS for 30 minutes.
 Embryos were incubated in 3\% BSA (Sigma, A9647) and 0.05\% Triton X-100 in PBS overnight at $4^{\circ}$C and then subjected to immunostaining.
-Primary antibodies against Oct3/4 (Santa Cruz Biotechnology, sc-5279 AF647), Collagen IV (Millipore, AB756P), and pERM (Cell Signaling, 3726) were diluted at 1:100.
-Donkey anti-rabbit IgG Alexa Fluor Plus 488 (Invitrogen, A32790), DAPI (Invitrogen, D3571), and Alexa Fluor Plus 555 Phalloidin (Invitrogen, A30106) were simultaneously used at the secondary antibody staining.
+Primary antibodies against Oct3/4 (Santa Cruz Biotechnology, sc-5279 AF647), {\change Gata4 (R\&D systems, AF2606),} Collagen IV (Millipore, AB756P), and pERM (Cell Signaling, 3726) were diluted at 1:100.
+Donkey anti-rabbit IgG Alexa Fluor Plus 488 (Invitrogen, A32790), {\change Donkey anti-goat IgG Alexa Fluor Plus 488 (Invitrogen, A32814),} DAPI (Invitrogen, D3571), and Alexa Fluor Plus 555 Phalloidin (Invitrogen, A30106) were simultaneously used at the secondary antibody staining.

 Images were obtained by LSM880 or LSM980 equipped with a C-Apochromat 40x/1.2 NA water immersion objective (Zeiss).